41.9% of American adults are estimated to have obesity, and approximately 70% are overweight.

 Wegovy is an FDA-approved injectable prescription medication for weight loss.
 It is indicated for adults with obesity (Body Mass Index (BMI) > 30) or overweight (BMI > 27) and weight-related health problems, such as high blood pressure, type 2 diabetes, or high cholesterol.
 It may also be prescribed to children over 12 whose BMI is in the 95th percentile (considered obese).

 The active ingredient in Wegovy is Semaglutide, a glucagon-like peptide-1 (GLP-1) receptor agonist drug.
-It belongs to the same drug class as Ozempic, Trulicity, Victoza, Saxenda, and Byetta.
+It belongs to the same drug class as Ozempic, Trulicity, Victoza, Saxenda, Byetta, and the newest Mounjaro.

 Our body naturally produces GLP-1 hormone in the intestines.
 But increasing these hormone levels leads to decreased hunger and an increased feeling of satiety (fullness) while regulating stomach emptying.